 3. Composite Handhole and Cover: Composed of mortar consisting of sand, gravel, and polyester resin reinforced by a woven glass fiber mat or of resin mortar and fiberglass.
-Ensure the handhole and cover withstands a load of 20,000 pounds 9070 kg).
 Provide a skid resistant surface on the cover.
-Provide two 3/8-16 (M10 x 1.5) UNC stainless steel hex head bolts with washers.
+Provide two 3/8-16 UNC stainless steel hex head bolts with washers.
+The handholes shall have ANSI Tier 22 ratings and the covers shall have ANSI Tier 15 ratings.
+Covers shall be two-piece for Type III and Type IV handholes.